 Agios Pharmaceuticals, Inc. ("Agios" or "the Company") is a biopharmaceutical company committed to the fundamental transformation of patients' lives through scientific leadership in the field of cancer metabolism and inborn errors of metabolism.
-The Company has built a set of core capabilities in the field of cellular metabolism, with the goal of making transformative, first or best in class medicines.
+The Company has built a unique set of core capabilities in the field of cellular metabolism, with the goal of making transformative, first or best in class medicines.
 The Company's therapeutic areas of focus are cancer and inborn errors of metabolism, which are a broad group of more than 600 rare genetic diseases caused by mutations, or defects, of single metabolic genes.
 In both of these areas, the Company is seeking to unlock the biology of cellular metabolism to create transformative therapies.
-The Company was incorporated in Delaware on August 7, 2007, and is located in Cambridge, Massachusetts.
+The Company is located in Cambridge, Massachusetts.

-The unaudited condensed consolidated interim balance sheet as of September 30, 2013, the condensed consolidated interim statements of operations and comprehensive loss for the three and nine months ended September 30, 2013 and 2012 and the condensed consolidated interim statements of cash flows for the nine months ended September 30, 2013 and 2012 are unaudited.
-The unaudited condensed consolidated interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the Company's consolidated financial position as of September 30, 2013, its results of operations for the three and nine months ended September 30, 2013 and 2012.
-The financial data and the other financial information disclosed in these notes to the condensed consolidated interim financial statements related to the three and nine month periods are also unaudited.
-The results of operations for the three and nine months ended September 30, 2013 are not necessarily indicative of the results to be expected for the year ending December 31, 2013 or for any other future annual or interim period.
-The condensed consolidated interim financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Company's Prospectus filed with the SEC pursuant to Rule 424(b)(4) on July 24, 2013 (the "Prospectus").
+The condensed consolidated interim balance sheet as of March 31, 2014, the condensed consolidated interim statements of operations, comprehensive loss and cash flows for the three months ended March 31, 2014 and 2013 are unaudited.
+The unaudited condensed consolidated interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the Company's condensed consolidated financial position as of March 31, 2014, and its results of operations and cash flows for the three months ended March 31, 2014 and 2013.
+The financial data and the other financial information disclosed in these notes to the condensed consolidated interim financial statements related to the three month periods are also unaudited.
+The results of operations for the three months ended March 31, 2014 are not necessarily indicative of the results to be expected for the year ending December 31, 2014 or for any other future annual or interim period.
+The condensed consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013 that was filed with the Securities and Exchange Commission (the "SEC") on March 18, 2014.

-The Company's consolidated financial statements include the Company's accounts and the accounts of the Company's wholly-owned subsidiary, Agios Securities Corporation.
+The Company's condensed consolidated financial statements include the Company's accounts and the accounts of the Company's wholly-owned subsidiary, Agios Securities Corporation.
 All intercompany transactions have been eliminated in consolidation.
 The condensed consolidated interim financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").

-On July 29, 2013, the Company closed an initial public offering ("IPO") of its common stock, which resulted in the sale of 6,772,221 shares of its common stock at a public offering price of \$18.00 per share, before underwriting discounts, including 883,333 shares of common stock issued upon the exercise in full by the underwriters of their option to purchase additional shares at the public offering price to cover over-allotments.
+On July 29, 2013, the Company closed an initial public offering ("IPO") of its common stock, which resulted in the sale of 6,772,221 shares of its common stock at a public offering price of \$18.00 per share, before underwriting commissions and discounts, including 883,333 shares of common stock issued upon the exercise in full by the underwriters of their option to purchase additional shares at the public offering price to cover over-allotments.
 The Company received net proceeds from the IPO of \$111.0 million, after deducting underwriting discounts, commissions, and expenses payable by the Company.
 Additionally, an affiliate of Celgene Corporation ("Celgene"), the Company's cancer metabolism strategic alliance partner, purchased 708,333 shares of common stock in a separate private placement concurrent with the completion of the IPO at a purchase price of \$18.00 per share for aggregate proceeds of \$12.8 million.